 Face coverings and the workplace

-At the end of August there were reports of a “debacle” on a flight from the Greek island of Zante to Cardiff, which resulted in 193 passengers and crew facing two weeks' self-isolation.
-The incident prompts several questions, not just for airlines but for employers generally about their responsibilities regarding face coverings.
+The changing rules prompt questions about employers’ responsibilities when it comes to face coverings.
 What health and safety obligations do employers have towards employees and visitors?
 How do they enforce wearing face coverings if people refuse?
 And how should they protect employees from abusive customers or visitors?

 What are the rules on face coverings?